andres20980/kasten-docs/docs/access.md

 Please refer to Kubernetes documentation for more details.
 The corresponding Cluster Role Binding is needed to bind the Cluster Role to users and groups.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_access_authorization.md
-## Authorizationï
-- Dashboard Access
-- API and Command Line
-- Authentication
-- Authorization
-Administrative Access
-Limited Access
-Additional RBAC Access
-- Administrative Access
-- Limited Access
-- Additional RBAC Access
-- Veeam Kasten RBAC
-- Veeam Kasten RBAC Dashboard
--
-- Accessing Veeam Kasten
-- Authorization
-### Administrative Accessï
-For admin access, make sure that when using kubectl or trying to access the Veeam Kasten dashboard with Token Authentication you authenticate with a user that has a ClusterRoleBinding to the predefined k10-admin role.
-### Limited Accessï
-Non-admin users may be granted limited permissions to Veeam Kasten.
-Read-only access to the dashboard config is granted by creating a ClusterRoleBinding between the user and the predefined k10-config-view role.
-In addition, users may be granted operational access to their applications by creating a RoleBinding to the k10-basic role in their application's namespace.
-### Additional RBAC Accessï
-Veeam Kasten now supports a more flexible permissions model which allows scoping of user permissions to perform Veeam Kasten actions only within the context of specified applications.
-Check out Veeam Kasten RBAC for more information.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_access_authentication.md
 ## Authenticationï